Zero-Tang/NoirVisor/doc/rust.md

 NoirVisor uses [portable-dlmalloc](https://github.com/Zero-Tang/portable-dlmalloc) as the global allocator.
 You should avoid using allocators while in VM-Exit handlers!

 ## Automated Testing
 NoirVisor uses `cargo test` suite to test NoirVisor.
-However, system subversion and restoration are not currently included in tests yet.
+However, system subversion and restoration are not currently included in tests yet. \
+To develop test cases, you should toggle `rust-analyzer.cfg.setTest` to true in `rust-analyzer` plugin and then reload VSCode.

 ## Logging
 While we do provide macros like `print!` and `println!`, please use `error!`, `warn!`, `info!`, `debug!` and `trace!` macro provided by [the `log` crate](https://docs.rs/log/latest/log/).